 Think carefully about which tricks you want to teach your horse.

-There are some tricks that can be dangerous if not performed in a safe area and by an experienced person, for example, rearing or laying down.
+Some tricks can be dangerous if not performed in a safe area and by an experienced person, for example, rearing or laying down.

-Horses will sometimes, particularly in the early stages of training, do tricks without being asked.
-This is partly because they are keen to get a treat and they haven’t yet learnt that they ONLY get a reward when ASKED to do a trick.
+Horses sometimes do tricks without being asked, particularly in the early stages of training.
+They have yet to learn that they ONLY get a reward when ASKED to do the trick.

 Or even more dangerous – your horse decides to rear.
-Rearing is a trick that requires strength, calmness and excellent balance from your horse.
-Your horse could do enormous damage to himself (and you) if he doesn’t get it right and flips over backward.
+Rearing is a trick that requires strength, calmness, and excellent balance from your horse.
+If he doesn’t get it right, your horse could do enormous damage to himself (and you) by flipping over backward.

 Consider if children will be riding or handling the horse.
 A trick such as counting with their front foot could knock a child flying.
 Or a child might mistakenly give a horse a cue to rear.

-If there is a chance you might sell your horse at any stage think about how your horse’s tricks might be viewed by future owners.
-I believe that simple, well-done tricks actually add to the value and appeal of a horse, but some tricks might be misunderstood by some people.
+If you might sell your horse at any stage, consider how future owners might view your horse’s tricks.
+Simple, well-done tricks add to the value and appeal of a horse, but tricks like rearing and laying down could make your horse unsafe.

 So think carefully about which tricks you want to teach your horse and who might be around your horse.
-There are lots of fun, safe tricks that your horse can learn that will be enjoyable for you both and won’t cause your horse to develop a bad reputation.
+Your horse can learn lots of fun, safe tricks that will be enjoyable for both of you.